Finally found the mosquitoes

 Even Canada has ****** neighbors ; Also, the library is fighting the good fight to encourage critical thought!

 I tried to stop and take a break at a rest stop about 10 miles from the end, but I realized that the rest stop was not empty as it had seemed - it was teeming with mosquitoes.
-Not wanting to add a layer of deet to my existing layers of dirt and sunscreen, I abandoned and just pushed to the end of the ride, through the last climb which was very gentle/gradual but still had me sweating like whoa.
-Pulling into Yahk, more of a dot on the map than a town, but still there are a couple gas stations, a candle and soap shop, and an ice cream stand!
-I got a milkshake, naturally, which means I can take my time in starting dinner (I would have been pretty hungry immediately otherwise; this way, cleaning up, setting up camp, mosquito avoidance, and writing got to be my priorities instead of MUST EAT NOW).
+Not wanting to add a layer of deet to my existing layers of dirt and sunscreen, I abandoned that plan and just pushed to the end of the ride, through the last climb which was very gentle/gradual but still had me sweating like whoa.
+Pulled into Yahk, more of a dot on the map than a town...but still, there are a couple gas stations, a candle and soap shop, and an ice cream stand!
+I got a milkshake, naturally, which means I can take my time in starting dinner (I would have been pretty hungry immediately otherwise; this way, cleaning up, setting up camp, applying mosquito avoidance, and writing got to be my priorities instead of MUST EAT NOW).

-Used a shower wipe since no shower, then applied deet and am wearing some slightly-too-warm long pants and sleeves, and now seem to be a good balance of "can tolerate my stink/grit level" and "smell baaad /am inaccessable to mosquitoes", but still not gonna sit out at the camp table for too long since no back support here and that is something I miss (but not enough to pack a chair on my too heavy bike).
-I'll probably lay down and finish the book I've been reading - Alaska, by James A Michener - tonight, read a chapter of Zen and the art of motorcycle maintenance, and then start on a new book.
+Used a shower wipe since no shower (and no running water; just a pump), then applied deet and am wearing some slightly-too-warm long pants and sleeves, and now seem to be a good balance of "can tolerate my stink/grit level" vs "smell baaad / am inaccessable to mosquitoes", but still not gonna sit out at the camp table for too long since there is no back support here, and that is something I miss (but not enough to pack a chair on my too heavy bike!).
+I'll probably lay down and finish the book I've been reading - Alaska, by James A Michener - tonight, try to read a chapter of Zen and the art of motorcycle maintenance, and then start on a new book. (spoiler: I didn't feel like reading the art of motorcycle maintenance tonight nor any night)

-I got a single beer at the gas station, where I also learned that the campground I had hoped to use - which has showers - was full of people planting trees!
-I guess that's a pretty good cause.
+I had purchased a single beer at the gas station, where I also learned that the campground I had hoped to use - which has showers - was full, specifically, of people planting trees!
+I guess that's a pretty good cause to make way for.
 So I went to the fallback, state park campground (there's also a few other RV parks and a motel here but I was feeling the tenting since tomorrow I'll be in town and in a motel most likely), and here I sit blogging and drinking said beer.
-I think there is cell coverage here since there is a freeway intersection just down the road?
-Heard the road gets less awesome, shoulder-wise, tomorrow from someone who rode it a couple months ago.
+I think there is cell coverage here since there is a freeway intersection just down the road, so I should be able to post this entry.
+I heard online that the road gets less awesome from here, shoulder-wise, from someone who rode it a couple months ago.
 I'll leave early so I can take my time and pause if it seems dangerous.
 Ranger says no bear concern here so don't have to hide or hang my food like I've been doing.